surakshavinod/surakshavinod/README.md

 # Hi there! 👋

 I'm Suraksha Vinod, a Masters student in Bioinformatics at Georgia Institute of Technology (Georgia Tech), Atlanta.
 I'm passionate about applying computational approaches to answer biological questions, which is why I am pursuing a degree in Bioinformatics.
-My research interests are varied and include precision medicine and predictive health (personalized medicine), cancer biology, ML in biology, human genomics, functional genomics and disease omics.
-I'm also interested in neurodegenerative disorders because of a familial connection.
+My research interests are varied and include precision medicine and predictive health (personalized medicine), cancer biology, ML in biology, human genetics and genomics, neurodegenerative disorders, functional genomics, and disease omics.
+My interest in cancer and neurodegenerative disorders is strongly driven from a familial connection.

 ### I'm applying for a PhD!
 🔍 To further my passion to make meaningful contributions to and advance the fields of Bioinformatics and Computational Biology, particularly personalized medicine and cancer biology, I'm applying for a PhD!